vmware-archive/clarity/_documentation/grid.md

 #### Grids and Card Layouts

-Designing to a grid is especially important for card layouts.
+Designing to a grid is especially important for <a href="{{ site.baseurl }}/documentation/cards">card</a> layouts.
 Cards contains blocks of content and their height and width can vary.
 The grid aligns the cards in a way that is easy for users to navigate.

 #### If You Decide Not to Conform to the Grid